Lifailon/TorAPI/README.md

 ### Docker Hub

-The project uses [GitHub Actions workflows](https://github.com/Lifailon/TorAPI/actions) to build the Docker container and automatically test the functionality of all endpoints.
+The project uses [GitHub Actions](https://github.com/Lifailon/TorAPI/actions) to build the Docker container and automatically test the functionality of all endpoints.

 #### Run